lizrice/katacoda-scenarios/hello/step4.md

 `kill %1`{{execute}}

 When we run a container, we can have multiple instances running simultaneously by using different host ports.
 Try it by running another instance of the container, this time using host port 18081:

-`docker run -d -p 18081:8080 $yourname/hello`{{execute}}
+`docker run -d -p 18081:8080 hello`{{execute}}

 `docker ps`{{execute}}